4amVim/gamePyd/README.md

 4   0   0   0   0   0   0  False  False  False  False  False   False  False  False  False  False  False  False  False  False  1605620332328678100         8.9762   0.642867
 Do note that the final three columns are metadata.
 ```

-### Coding Styles
-I'll be updating the wiki once this project gets to v0.1.0 (see the accompanying project-board for a pseudo-timeline).

 ## Credits
 * **Ayush Rawat** - *Main Developer* - [PCplays](https://github.com/PCplays)